LAND ACQUISITION AS A CATALYST FOR RESTORATION

 Floodplains are some of river’s most vital and fertile ecosystems.
 In these vibrant expanses, floodwaters slow and absorb into the ground, creating a mosaic of wetlands and side channels that hold all shapes and sizes of fish and wildlife.
 When it comes to restoring river habitat, especially for salmon and steelhead, floodplain restoration can have an outsized impact.

-This is why, in spring 2023, Western Rivers Conservancy launched an effort to conserve a small but pivotal 39-acre tract of land in Kittitas County called Four Season Ranch.
-Conserving the ranch will set the stage for restoration of more than 650 acres of prime floodplain habitat along four miles of the Yakima River.
+This is why, in spring 2023, Western Rivers Conservancy set its sights on conserving a small but pivotal 39-acre tract of land in Kittitas County called Four Season Ranch.
+In October 2023, after securing the necessary funding, we permanently protected the ranch by purchasing and then immediately conveying it to the county.
+Conserving the ranch sets the stage for restoration of more than 650 acres of prime floodplain habitat along four miles of the Yakima River.

 Four Seasons Ranch lies within a stretch of the Yakima called the Ringer Restoration Reach.
 Here, Kittitas County has been working with landowners for nearly a decade to purchase parcels along the river with the goal of restoring the entire reach to its natural floodplain.
-The ranch is the last privately held piece of land within this stretch and, as such, offers a rare opportunity to move this floodplain restoration effort forward while improving public access to the Yakima River when its complete.
+The ranch was the last privately held piece of land within this stretch and, as such, offered a rare opportunity to move this floodplain restoration effort forward while improving public access to the Yakima River.

 A WIN FOR FISH, WILDLIFE AND PEOPLE